universal-ctags/ctags/docs/testing.rst

 target language well may write a broken test input file for the language.
 Here comes "Input validation."

-You can validate the test input files of *Units* with *validate-input* make target if a validator for a language is defined.

-How to run and an example session
+How to run an example session of input validation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You can validate the test input files of *Units* with *validate-input*
+make target if a validator or a language is defined.

 Here is an example validating an input file for JSON.